GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### A programming systems product takes about nine times as much effort as the component programs written separately for private use.
+> ### Computer science differs from physics in that it is not actually a science.
+It does not study natural objects.
+Rather, computer science is like engineering; it is all about getting something to do something.
 >
-> ~ *Fred Brooks*
+> ~ *Richard Feynman*

 ---
 ## 🏎 Quick Facts